asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

 ## Chapter Notes

 * [Chapter 1.
 What Would You Say You Do Here?](/2023/11/26/staff-engineers-path-ch1) - defines the job, scope, shape and focus of a staff role
+* [Chapter 2.
+Three Maps](/2023/12/24/staff-engineers-path-ch2) - learn to see the bigger picture, understand and navigate your org for effective buy-in, think about your work and journey.